 1410.01 General

-High-occupancy vehicle (HOV) facilities include separate HOV roadways, HOV lanes, transit lanes, HOV direct access ramps, and flyer stops.
+High-occupancy vehicle (HOV) facilities is a Transportation Systems Management and Operations (TSMO) strategy that includes separate HOV roadways, HOV lanes, transit lanes, HOV direct access ramps, and flyer stops.
 The objectives for the HOV facilities are:

 Improve the capability of corridors to move more people by increasing the number of people per vehicle.